astro-turing/Integrating-diagenetic-equations-using-Python/README.md

 Dr. Emilia Jarochowska (UU) is the lead applicant of this project.

-After replacing central differencing for the gradients in the five diagenetic equations from l'Heureux (2018) by forward and backward differencing depending on the sign of U and W as a first step and a Fiadeiro-Veronis spatial difference scheme as a second step, it turns out that these equations can be integrated for more than 13.190 years (the full Tstar) with an implicit or explicit (in time) solver, but not with a simple Eulerian scheme.
+After replacing central differencing for the gradients in the five diagenetic equations from l'Heureux (2018) by forward and backward differencing depending on the sign of U and W as a first step and a Fiadeiro-Veronis spatial difference scheme as a second step, it turns out that these equations can be integrated for more than 13.190 years (the full T*) with an implicit or explicit (in time) solver, but not with a simple Eulerian scheme.
 A Runge-Kutta solver, with an adaptive timestep will, however, suffice.
 Implicit (in time) solvers with use of Jacobians are available in the `Use_solve_ivp_without_py-pde_wrapper` branch.

 Wide use is made of the [py-pde](https://py-pde.readthedocs.io/en/latest/) package.